Looting of CBN: We can vouch for Gowon — Clark, Adebanjo, Nwodo, Bitrus

 By Dapo Akinrefon

-THE Southern and Middle Belt Leaders Forum, SMBLF, Monday faulted an allegation that former military Head of State, General Yakubu Gowon, (retd) looted half of the Central Bank of Nigeria, CBN, during his tenure as Head of State, noting that if he (Gowon) had half of the CBN in a foreign bank, “going to school would probably not have been his preoccupation.”
+THE Southern and Middle Belt Leaders Forum, SMBLF, yesterday, faulted an allegation that former military head of State, Gen. Yakubu Gowon (retd), looted half of the Central Bank of Nigeria, CBN, during his tenure as Head of State, noting that if he (Gowon) had half of the CBN in a foreign bank, “going to school would probably not have been his pre-occupation.”

-Gowon was accused of looting half of the CBN by a United Kingdom Member of Parliament, Tom Tugendhat, last Monday during a hearing of a petition against the Nigerian government at a committee meeting of the parliament.
+Gowon was accused of looting half of the CBN by a United Kingdom member of Parliament, Tom Tugendhat, last week Monday, during a hearing of a petition against the Nigerian government at a committee meeting of the parliament.

-But in a statement titled: ‘On Looting Allegation against General Gowon’, its chairman, Chief E K Clark, South-South, Chief Ayo Adebanjo, South West, Chief John Nwodo, South East and Dr Pogu Bitrus, Middle Belt.
+But in a statement titled: ‘On Looting Allegation Against General Gowon’, the forum Chairman, Chief E. K. Clark, South-South; Chief Ayo Adebanjo, South West; Chief John Nwodo, South East, and Dr. Pogu Bitrus, Middle Belt, debunked the accusation.

-The statement reads: “The attention of Southern and Middle Belt Leaders Forum, SMBLF, has been drawn to the flat rebuttal by Gen Yakubu Gowon of the allegation that he looted half of the Central Bank as the military Head of State in Nigeria.
+The statement read: “The attention of Southern and Middle Belt Leaders Forum has been drawn to the flat rebuttal by General Yakubu Gowon, of the allegation that he looted half of the Central Bank as the military Head of State in Nigeria.

-Gowon was accused of looting half of the CBN by a United Kingdom Member of Parliament, Tom Tugendhat, last Monday, during a hearing of a petition against the Nigerian government at a committee meeting of the parliament.

-ALSO READ: COVID-19: With restructuring, we won’t be in this mess— Clark, Adebanjo, Nwodo, Pogu

 “While we stand for holding leaders accountable for their stewardship, we will not support maligning people without facts.